 Industry sector allowed lost-time claims by injury/illness year

 For a jurisdictional breakdown of accepted lost-time claims by the Standard Industrial Classification please go to National Work Injury Statistics Program (NWISP) | AWCBC.

 Lost-time injury rates by industry sector

 To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people employed to show the number of lost-time claims per 100 employees.
-All 16 industry sectors experienced lost-time injury rate reductions when compared with 2008.
+All 16 industry sectors lost-time injury rates went down when compared with 2009.

-Overall in 2017, seven industry sectors had a lost-time injury rate above the Schedule 1 rate and nine had a lost-time injury rate below, with agriculture being the highest and education being the lowest.
+Overall in 2018, seven of the industry sectors had a lost-time injury rate higher than the Schedule 1 rate.
+Nine sectors had lost-time injury rate lower than the Schedule 1 rate, where agriculture was the highest and education and electrical tying for the lowest.